Sharon Ventura: Powers and abilities

-As Ms. Marvel, Sharon had superhuman strength and endurance, thanks to augmentation of her physical attributes by Dr. Karl Malus on behalf of the Power Broker.
+As Ms. Marvel, Sharon had superhuman strength and endurance, thanks to augmentation of her physical attributes by Karl Malus on behalf of the Power Broker.
 The mutagenic effect due to exposure to cosmic radiation that turned her into the She-Thing later greatly increased her physical attributes, especially her durability.

 Sharon is highly proficient in hand-to-hand combat, and skilled at various martial arts, including tae kwon do and American boxing.
 She is also an expert stuntwoman, scuba diver, skydiver, motorcyclist, mountain climber, skier, lion tamer, and wrestler.
 She attended a military academy until she was expelled.

 As part of Ben Grimm's Fantastic Four, she demonstrated her intelligence by solving complicated situations with her intuition and cunning.
-She stated that she was always the top student in school.